Skip to main content

 9 mentions Positive Neutral Negative

 The music in the game receives mixed reviews, with some praising its evocative and atmospheric qualities that enhance the overall experience, while others criticize it for being basic and lacking production value.
-Notably, the chilling sound effects and background music contribute positively to the game's ambiance, particularly in creating a creepy atmosphere reminiscent of Silent Hill.
+Notably, the chilling sound effects and background music contribute positively to the game's atmosphere, particularly in creating a Silent Hill-esque vibe.
 Overall, while some players appreciate the custom-made compositions, others find the music to be a significant drawback.

 • “I liked the sound and music very much and found it quite evocative.”